One common problem in car paintwork is stone chips, especially on the bonnet. Stone chips create highly localised and deep damage in the paint.

 - Apply the base coat or primer.
 Use either a paint pen if your kit has one or a very fine brush and allow it to dry.

-- Apply the paint in thin layers.
+- Apply in thin layers of paint.
 Your car paint was originally applied in layers and you should, therefore, mimic this.
 Let the paint dry thoroughly in between the layers.
 Ensure that the paint remains within the damaged area without spreading onto the surrounding areas.

 - After the paint dries, gently sand it to make it level with the surrounding paint.
 You will require a steady hand and very fine grain wet sandpaper.
 Wrap the sandpaper around a pencil’s blunt end taking care not to scratch the surrounding paint of the small chip areas.

-- Apply lacquer or top coat to seal the stone chip repair then allow to dry.
+- Apply lacquer or clearcoat to seal the stone chip repair then allow sufficient drying time.

 How to protect your vehicle from stone chips

-It is impossible to avoid getting stone chips on your paintwork.
-However, you can make use of paint protection film, such as clear vinyl wrapping, to provide an additional protective layer.
+It is impossible to avoid getting stone damage on your paintwork.
+However, you can make use of paint protection film , such as clear vinyl wrapping, to provide an additional protective layer.

 It is a great option if you would like to protect your custom paintwork.

-The type of kit you choose will determine the cost of the repair kits for fixing your stone chips.
+The type of kit you choose will determine the cost of the repair kits.

 Prices start from as low as £10 to as high as £50.
 Do not fall into the temptation of going for the cheapest kits, since they usually come in a limited range of paint colours, which might leave the repairs noticeable.